jerabaul29/OpenMetBuoy-v2021a/instrument_hardware/assembly_instructions_electronics.md

 <img src="https://github.com/jerabaul29/OpenMetBuoy-v2021a/blob/main/instrument_hardware/jpg/AGT_power.jpg" width="400" />

 - program the Artemis, see: https://github.com/jerabaul29/OpenMetBuoy-v2021a/tree/main/development_environment for example for uploading the (currently recommended) legacy firmware: https://github.com/jerabaul29/OpenMetBuoy-v2021a/blob/main/development_environment/setup_arduino_v1-8_environment/Instructions.md .
 The simplest solution is to upload a pre compiled binary, if one of these fits your needs.
 Note that, if you use only a 6dof sensor, you need a firmware version without the magnetometer.
 - to save power, the always-on PWR LED on the AGT has to be cut; use a hobby knife to the "PWR\_LED" pad at the rear of the AGT (for explanations about cutting pads, see: https://learn.sparkfun.com/tutorials/how-to-work-with-jumper-pads-and-pcb-traces/cutting-a-trace-between-jumper-pads ).
 No need to cut the other LEDs, there is no pad for cutting them anyways, and they use very little power (only a small blink here and there).
+If you want to have good battery time, do remember to cut this LED, as otherwise the AGT power LED and the qwiic LEDs will end up using more energy than the actual activity of the instrument!
 - solder the power in to the AGT: the common GND from pololu and the battery to any GND pin; the 3.3V Vout coming out of the pololu regulator to any 3.3V pin
 - connect the antenna, using the extension cable
 - fix the AGT on the plastic plate using snap rivets